Do Some Hair Loss Drugs Increase Suicide Risks?

 A recent study shows that drugs used to treat male pattern baldness, as well as an enlarged prostate, might increase the chances of depression and self-harm on the part of patients.
 However, the drugs that were part of the study do not increase the risks of suicide.

 The study, conducted by a research team led by Dr. Blayne Welk of Western University in Ontario, focused on 5a-reductase inhibitors.
-This class of medications includes drugs used to combat male pattern baldness, such as Propecia and Proscar, which are also used to treat the medical condition known as an enlarged prostate gland.
+This class of medications includes drugs used to combat male pattern baldness, which are also used to treat the medical condition known as an enlarged prostate gland.

 Who Was the Study Conducted On?